Requesting a Swarm (2022)

 swarm

-We usually give priority to new members once they are ready (to turn them into beekeepers) but all Registered and Partner members (i.e. you have a BBKA card or are a member of our training course) may apply.
+We usually give priority to new members once ready to look after bees, but all Registered and Partner members, including those on our training course, may apply.

-When you get your swarm, please pay the association’s agreed swarm fee of £20 directly to the collector, this provides both a donation to the association and it also helps to cover the collector’s out of pocket expenses.
-Please note that all our collectors are unpaid volunteers who give up their valuable time to provide a service to the public and bees to beekeepers.
+When you get your swarm, pay the association’s agreed swarm fee of £20 directly to the collector, this provides a donation to the association and it also helps to cover the collector’s out of pocket expenses.
+Please note that all our collectors are unpaid volunteers who give their valuable time and expertise to provide a service to the public, and bees to beekeepers.

 Please be aware that: